Business Owners: EMV Chip Card Scams and Misleading Sales Tactics

 The EMV Compliance invoice scam is not a phone call, but an invoice.
 We have been alerted to this tactic by several doctors' offices, so for the time being it seems that it targets practices in the medical industry.

-A company called EMV Compliance will send an invoice, typically in the amount of $139.50.
+A company called EMV Compliance or EMV Chip Services will send an invoice, typically in the amount of $139.50.
 The company is not affiliated with your current merchant service provider, but sends the invoice in the hopes that you will pay it thinking that you need to send the money to become or stay EMV compliant.

 What to do: Before paying any unexpected invoice, be sure to confirm its authenticity.
 If you receive an invoice for EMV compliance services, contact your credit card processing company.
 If you've received a legitimate invoice, your processor will be able to confirm it with you.
 If you're a CardFellow client, please call or email us for assistance.